Dowell-Lab/srworkshop/projectB/day09/README.md

 - Edited: Georgia Barone, 2025

 ### Goals for Day 9
+1. Increase you knowledge of bedtools, which is an essential software for analyzing sequencing data.
-1. Expand your abilities to plot data in R. We'll talk about other plotting packages.
+2. Expand your abilities to plot data in R. We'll talk about other plotting packages.
 In addition, we'll get you ready for making publication-quality figures by diving more into plotting options that let you control the aesthetics.
-2. GO analysis to look for functional enrichment in our results.
+3. GO analysis to look for functional enrichment in our results.

 ### Before Day 9
 Please watch the following video: